Many Red River Paper customers and readers have asked "What is the difference between glossy and luster finish inkjet media".

 1) Allows the paper to better withstand handling.
 The texture hides minor scratches and scuffs from wear and handling.

 2) Lower direct reflection of light to the viewer.
 This makes for less glare, shine, and makes the image easier to see at all angles.

 Glossy inkjet paper is characterized by a smooth, highly reflective surface.
 The photographic industry refers to glossy as the "F-Surface".
-High gloss paper can be extremely smooth (like a coated plastic), or it may have a very slight texture (such as most RC inkjet media).
-Glossy paper is desired when you want the most like reflected back at the viewer.
-This makes for more saturated color and the ability to see sharp details.
+High gloss paper can be extremely smooth (like a coated plastic), or it may have a very slight texture (typical on RC inkjet papers).
+Glossy paper is desired when you want the most light reflected back at the viewer.
+This makes for more saturated colors and the ability to see sharp details.
 It's no wonder that high gloss inkjet paper has the highest D-Max (deepest black) of all inkjet media.